 – I look forward to my new life without glasses

-Overall Experience & Why I Chose the Maloney-Shamie Vision Institute:
+Overall Experience & Why I Chose the Maloney-Shamie-Hura Vision Institute:

 – Dr. Maloney was a pioneer in bringing LASIK eye surgery to Western North America